RedisLabs/redislabs-docs/content/rv/quick-setup.md

 1. Create a new Redis Cloud Pro subscription
 1. Create a new database definition
 1. Connect to your database
-* If you are intereseted in running Redis Cloud Pro instances on your own AWS account, please contact Redis Labs Support team to enable this functionality.
-More information about running Redis Cloud Pro on you own AWS account can be found here.
+* If you are interested in running Redis Cloud Pro instances on your own AWS account, please contact Redis Labs [Support team](https://redislabs.com/company/support) to enable this functionality.
+More information about running Redis Cloud Pro on your own AWS account can be found [here](/rv/how-to/creating-cloud-account/).

 ## Step 1: Sign up for Redis Cloud Pro account